-At the end of the business year, Carlo Gavazzi was affected by the coronavirus pandemic (Covid-19).
-The Group has a major presence in China and Italy, countries affected by strict quarantine regulations in the last two months of the financial year 2019/20.
-The factories in Kunshan (China) and Belluno (Italy), were able to maintain production for the most part.
-On the other hand, sales and distribution in China and to some extent in other regions were experiencing bottlenecks.
-Many country organizations were in short-time working mode.
+In 2020/21, while approaching the 90th anniversary year of its foundation, Carlo Gavazzi achieved a solid result, although the overall business performance was constrained by the worldwide spread of the coronavirus pandemic (Covid-19) and its negative consequences for the global economy.
+The rapid spread of the coronavirus combined with extensive government-imposed shut-downs and quarantine restrictions lead to major challenges particularly in the first two months of the financial year although the factories were able to maintain production for the most part.
+Sales and distribution in China and to some extent in other regions experienced bottlenecks.
 In addition, a number of the Group's long-standing customers were affected by interrupted supply chains, resulting in delays or reduction in orders and deliveries.
+The difficult global situation resulting from the pandemic made it necessary to take immediate action.
+Carlo Gavazzi reacted early and managed to reduce expenses considerably across the organization.

-The Group's operating revenue decreased by 0.5% while bookings increased by 2.5% in local currency, on the back of solid sales in key markets and ongoing launches of new products.
-Operating revenue in Swiss Francs decreased by 4.2% to CHF 148.5 million (CHF 155.0 million in 2018/19).
-Bookings decreased by 1.4% to CHF 153.0 million (CHF 155.2 million in 2018/19), resulting in a book-to-bill ratio of 1.03 at March 31, 2020.
+On the back of solid sales in key markets and ongoing launches of new products, the Group's operating revenue increased by 3.4% in local currency while bookings grew by 6.0%.
+Operating revenue in Swiss Francs was virtually the same at CHF 148.2 million (CHF 148.5 million in 2019/20) while bookings increased by 2.4% to CHF 156.6 million (CHF 153.0 million in 2019/20), resulting in a book-to-bill ratio of 1.06 at March 31, 2021.

-Gross profit decreased by CHF 3.2 million to CHF 79.6 million (CHF 82.8 million in 2018/19) while the gross margin increased by 0.2 percentage points to 53.6 %.
-Operating expenses were up by CHF 0.7 million from CHF 68.1 million in the previous year to CHF 68.8 million with continuing investments in R&D and Marketing and Sales expenditure.
-In addition, the Group invested CHF 1.5 million during the year in the development of a new ERP system.
-Operating profit (EBIT) decreased to CHF 10.8 million, compared to CHF 15.2 million in the previous year (-28.9 % versus 2018/19).
-The EBIT margin decreased to 7.3 % compared to 9.8 % in the previous year.
-After considering financial expense of CHF 0.7 million and income taxes of CHF 4.0 million, the Group net income amounted to CHF 6.1 million (CHF 10.7 million in 2018/19), a decrease of 43.0 %.
+Gross profit was the same at CHF 79.6 million (CHF 79.6 million in 2019/20) while the gross margin increased by 0.1 percentage points to 53.7%.
+Thanks to rigorous cost control, operating expenses decreased by CHF 7.2 million from CHF 68.8 million in the previous year to CHF 61.6 million notwithstanding the continuing investments in R&D expenditure.
+In addition, the Group invested a further CHF 1.6 million during the year in the ongoing development of the new ERP system.

+Operating profit (EBIT) increased to CHF 17.3 million, compared to CHF 10.8 million in the previous year (+60.2% versus 2019/20).
+The EBIT margin increased to 11.6% compared to 7.3% in the previous year.
+After considering financial expense of CHF 0.8 million and income taxes of CHF 4.4 million, the Group net income amounted to CHF 12.1 million (CHF 6.1 million in 2019/20), an increase of 98.4%.

-At March 31, 2020, shareholders' equity stood at CHF 90.3 million (CHF 97.5 million in 2018/19), giving an equity ratio of 68.7% (2019: 71.8%) with a net cash position of CHF 46.0 million (2019: CHF 47.8 million)
+At March 31, 2021, shareholders' equity stood at CHF 106.2 million (CHF 90.3 million in 2019/20), giving an equity ratio of 68.2% (2020: 68.7%) with a net cash position of CHF 62.5 million.
+Having assessed the results, the Board of Directors will propose to the Annual Shareholders' Meeting that the Company pays a dividend of CHF 12.00 per bearer share and CHF 2.40 per registered share for the reporting period, corresponding to a pay-out ratio of 70.7%.